-Provisions are recognised when the group has a present obligation (legal or constructive) as a result of a past event, it is probable that the group will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation
+Provisions are recognised when the group has a present obligation (legal or constructive) as a result of a past event it is probable that the group will be required to settle the obligation, and a reliable estimate can be made of the ount of the obligation

-The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.
-When a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows (where the effect of the time value of money is material)
+The amount recognised as a provision is the best estimate of the consideration required to settle the present The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.
+When a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows (where the effect of the time value of money is material).

-3.11 Leases

-The group adopted IFRS 16 on 1 July 2019 as a replacement of IAS 17 Leases.
+3.1 Leases The group adopted IFRS 16 on 1 July 2019 as a replacement of IAS 17 Leases

 The group assesses at contract inception whether a contract is, or contains, a lease.
-That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consid

-Company as a lessor

-eases in which the company does not transfer substantially all the risks and rewards incidental to ownership cases in which the company uses not transfer substantially an the firsts and revealed income arising in a constraint of an asset are classified as operating leases.
-Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in the statement of profit or loss due to its operating nature.
-Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
-Contingent rent ent rents re recognised as revenue in the period in which they are earned.
+Company as a lessor Leases in which the company does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
+Rental income arising is accounted for on a straight-line basis of an asset are classified as operating leases.
+Rental income arising is accounted for on a straight-line basi over the lease terms and is included in revenue in the statement of profit or loss due to its operating nature Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
+Contingent rents are recognised as revenue in the period in which they are earned